Postdoc in RNA metabolism in ALS

-Ideal candidate should have PhD degree in biology, biochemistry or molecular biology, experience in molecular biology techniques and cell culture, interest in RNA biology and mechanisms of gene regulation, and speak fluent English.
-Experience in hiPSC and hESC culture and RNA biology techniques are an advantage.
-To apply, please send your motivation letter and CV with contact details of at least two referees, as a single pdf file, to marina.chekulaeva(at)mdc-berlin.de
+Ideal candidate should have experience in cell culture and molecular biology techniques, interest in RNA biology and neurodegeneration.
+Experience in hiPSC work and RNA methods is an advantage.
+To apply, please send your motivation letter and CV with contact details of at least two referees to marina.chekulaeva(at)mdc-berlin.de